afgodwin/ENGRI1120-Fall-2024/chapter-2-dir/single-component-phase-eq.md

 Eqn {eq}`eqn-gibbs-matching-condition` is called the Gibbs matching condition; this condition forms the theoretical basis of modeling multicomponent phase equilibrium.
 ````

-{prf:ref}`defn-eq-matching-conditions` describes the Gibbs energy at equilibrium.
-Still, it does it in terms of the partial molar Gibbs energy of the chemical components of the working fluid in the system.
+{prf:ref}`defn-eq-matching-conditions` describes the Gibbs energy, and the partial molar Gibbs energy, at equilibrium.
+Still, it does it in terms of hypothetical quantities of the chemical components of the working fluid in the system.
 We don't have a Gibbs meter or another way to measure these quantities, so we have to relate these to things we can observe.
 This is where [Fugacity](https://en.wikipedia.org/wiki/Fugacity) comes into the picture.

 (content:references:fugacity)=
 ## Fugacity
-[Fugacity](https://en.wikipedia.org/wiki/Fugacity) is a total hack, but it works, so we keep it.
 [Fugacity](https://en.wikipedia.org/wiki/Fugacity), initially developed by [Lewis](https://en.wikipedia.org/wiki/Gilbert_N._Lewis), is a hypothetical pressure that we can relate to partial molar Gibbs energy and simultaneously to other things we can measure like the real pressure or the chemical composition of the working fluid.
-Thus, fugacity bridges the hypothetical world of Gibbs’s energy and the real world of pressure, temperature, and composition.
+Fugacity bridges the hypothetical world of Gibbs’s energy and the real world of pressure, temperature, and composition.

 ````{prf:definition} Fugacity
 :label: defn-fugacity-pmge